-“While this wine has a deep color, its bouquet is currently more subdued, revealing hints of blueberry, sloe, and sandalwood after some aeration.
+“While this wine has a deep color, its bouquet is currently more subdued, revealing hints of blueberry, blackthorn, and sandalwood as it opens up.
 Supple and smooth on the palate, it is structured by oak and fine, elegant tannins.
-Only the finish is still a bit tight and calls for a few years of aging. ” (Le Guide Hachette des Vins 2016)
+Only the finish remains slightly tight and calls for a few more years of aging. ” (Le Guide Hachette des Vins 2016)

-Buy Kirwan wines at the best prices in a private sale!
+Buy your Kirwan wines at the best price in a private sale!

 Starting at €99 on your first order